 - On February 10, 2021, Twitter CFO Ned Sagal said that the ban on Trump would be permanent: “If you are removed from the platform, you are removed from the platform, whether you’re a commentator, you’re a CFO, or whether you are a former or current public official.

 - Glenn Greenwald provides details of the sequence of events surrounding the Google-Apple-Amazon attack on Parler:“The united Silicon Valley attack began on January 8, when Apple emailed Parler and gave them 24 hours to prove they had changed their moderation practices or else face removal from their App Store.
 The letter claimed: ‘We have received numerous complaints regarding objectionable content in your Parler service, accusations that the Parler app was used to plan, coordinate, and facilitate the illegal activities in Washington D.C. on January 6, 2021 that led (among other things) to loss of life, numerous injuries, and the destruction of property.’
 It ended with this warning:“To ensure there is no interruption of the availability of your app on the App Store, please submit an update and the requested moderation improvement plan within 24 hours of the date of this message.
 If we do not receive an update compliant with the App Store Review Guidelines and the requested moderation improvement plan in writing within 24 hours, your app will be removed from the App Store.“The 24-hour letter was an obvious pretext and purely performative.
 Removal was a fait accompli no matter what Parler did.
 To begin with, the letter was immediately leaked to Buzzfeed, which published it in full.
 A Parler executive detailed the company’s unsuccessful attempts to communicate with Apple.
 ‘They basically ghosted us,’ he told me.
 The next day, Apple notified Parler of its removal from App Store.
 ‘We won’t distribute apps that present dangerous and harmful content,’ said the world’s richest company, and thus: ‘We have now rejected your app for the App Store.’“It is hard to overstate the harm to a platform from being removed from the App Store.
 Users of iPhones are barred from downloading apps onto their devices from the internet.
 If an app is not on the App Store, it cannot be used on the iPhone.
 Even iPhone users who have already downloaded Parler will lose the ability to receive updates, which will shortly render the platform both unmanageable and unsafe….“Shortly thereafter, Parler learned that Google, without warning, had also ‘suspended‘ it from its Play Store, severely limiting the ability of users to download Parler onto Android phones.
 Google’s actions also meant that those using Parler on their Android phones would no longer receive necessary functionality and security updates….“The day after a united Apple and Google acted against Parler, Amazon delivered the fatal blow.
-The company founded and run by the world’s richest man, Jeff Bezos, used virtually identical language as Apple to inform Parler that its web hosting service (AWS) was terminating Parler’s ability to have AWS host its site: “Because Parler cannot comply with our terms of service and poses a very real risk to public safety, we plan to suspend Parler’s account effective Sunday, January 10th, at 11:59PM PST.”
-Because Amazon is such a dominant force in web hosting, Parler [for several weeks] disappeared not only from app stores and phones but also from the internet.“On [January 7], Parler was the most popular app in the United States.
+The company founded and run by the world’s third-richest man, Jeff Bezos, used virtually identical language as Apple to inform Parler that its web hosting service (AWS) was terminating Parler’s ability to have AWS host its site: “Because Parler cannot comply with our terms of service and poses a very real risk to public safety, we plan to suspend Parler’s account effective Sunday, January 10th, at 11:59PM PST.”
+Because Amazon is such a dominant force in web hosting, Parler [for several weeks] disappeared not only from app stores and phones but also from the internet.
+“On [January 7], Parler was the most popular app in the United States.
 By [January 11], three of the four Silicon Valley monopolies united to destroy it.”

 - Lindsay is the author of such books as: (a) Cynical Theories: How Activist Scholarship Made Everything about Race, Gender, and Identity—and Why This Harms Everybody; (b) Race Marxism: The Truth About Critical Race Theory and Praxis; and (c) Counter Wokecraft: A Field Manual for Combatting the Woke in the University and Beyond.
 In an April 2022 interview with The Epoch Times, Lindsay had stated that communists were trying to undermine American society by sexualizing children: “This is a deliberate program that Marxists have employed since at least the 1910s, starting in Hungary, to try to sexualize children to cause sexual and gender confusion so that they become political activists on behalf of some other agenda.”